RallyTools/RallyRestToolkitForPython/README.rst

 The Rally product itself has been rebranded as 'Agile Central'.
 Over time, the documentation will transition from using the term 'Rally' to using 'Agile Central'.

+Warranty

+The Python Toolkit for Rally REST API is available on an as-is basis.

+Support

+CA Technologies does not actively maintain or support this toolkit.
+If you have a question or problem, we recommend posting it to Stack Overflow: http://stackoverflow.com/questions/ask?tags=rally

 .. contents::